The following questions haven't answered your questions?

 Can the adapter convert voltage?

 No, our adapter is not a voltage converter.
 Its purpose is only to allow your devices to plug into local sockets.
 Therefore, before using it in a country with a different voltage, please check if your device is dual voltage, and avoid using high-power products.
-Our adapter has a maximum power output of 880W at 110V and 1920W at 240V.

 Can adapter be used in Israel?

 Our adapter can be used locally in Israel, but please note that the local H-type plug cannot be inserted into our adapter's AC socket.